-The Department of Police and Public Safety and/or other campus Institutional Officials may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.
-Generally, Institutional Officials become aware of these situations when they are reported to the campus police or security department or directly to an Institutional Official.
+University Police and Public Safety and/or other Responsible University Authorities may become aware of a critical incident or other emergency situation that potentially affects the health and/or safety of the campus community.
+Generally, Responsible University Authorities become aware of these situations when they are reported to the campus police or security department or directly to a University employee.
+A Responsible University Authority is defined as a Penn State employee that has the knowledge, skills, and abilities necessary to evaluate whether or not a particular event requires an emergency notification and to determine if such a notification would compromise the efforts to contain the emergency.
+This individual may also determine if a message should be sent to benefit the health, safety, and well-being of the campus community for situations that do not pose a significant emergency or dangerous situation.

-Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in the Department of Police and Public Safety or other Institutional Official to issue an emergency notification.
+Once first responders confirm that there is, in fact, an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the campus community, first responders will notify supervisors in University Police and Public Safety or other Responsible University Authorities to issue an emergency notification.